This post has partner links that I may receive compensation for at no cost to you. Thank you!

 Near the southern tip of the park, there is a lighthouse.
 The area was crowded with people out enjoying the sunset.

 With the skies lit up all around me, I could finally see the massive Gwangandaegyo Bridge, as well as all the tall buildings around the bay.

 This side of the park has wider paths, but also more trees.
 One of them had fallen during the storm, requiring visitors to duck under it in order to continue their walks.

 Near the exit, there was a statue that had been installed to warn people about the dangers of dumping plastics in the oceans.
 I have been seeing more and more similar art around the world, which is good since it’s such an important ecological issue.

 I found myself back at the Westin Chosun Busan hotel.
 Thanks to Dongbaek Park being on a peninsula, you pass the hotel no matter which way you enter.
 If you are staying in the hotel, make sure you venture into the park.
-From here, I headed to Dongbaek station.
+From here, I headed to Dongbaek station to spend the rest of the evening checking out Busan’s craft beer scene.
 The whole area has lots of different things to do, whether you want to be inside eating & drinking or relaxing in parks or on the beach.
 The loop walk from Haeundae station, through Haeundae & Dongbaek Park, then to Dongbae station only takes an hour or two depending on how many diversions you take, but it’s a pleasant walk.